 The two more popular types of resin-based mortars are the brush-in (aka "polymeric") mortars (1-part), and the slurry grout (2-part).
-The polymerics tend to be lower strength products more suitable for use on patios, lightly-trafficked driveways and low-use pedestrian areas which aren't regularly power washed , while the mixed on-site slurry-applied grouts tend to be much stronger and ideally suited to larger driveways, public plazas and anywhere open to vehicular traffic.
+The polymerics tend to be lower strength products more suitable for use on patios and low-use pedestrian areas which aren't regularly power washed , while the mixed on-site slurry-applied grouts tend to be much stronger and ideally suited to all patios, driveways, public plazas and anywhere open to vehicular traffic.
 The 2-part grouts are also superior at withstanding the erosive effects of pressure washers.

 The two component slurry-applied resin grouts are considered on this page, supplemented by case studies of a sett paving refurbishment project and a sett/flagstone driveway project , while the pre-mixed one-part polymerics are considered on a separate page .

 The higher-strength, slurry grout products usually comprise a filler (sand) with one or more packs of resin that is to be mixed on-site prior to use.
 The sand/filler is either mixed in the packaging pail/bucket or placed into a rotating drum mixer before adding the resin(s).
 Some products also require the addition of a specific quantity of clean water.

 Before placing the mortar onto the surface, the installation instructions should be consulted.
 Many of the slurry grout products require a pre-wetted surface.

 There is a wide range of resin grouts, specifically designed to cope with various site conditions and/or loading demands.
 There are special grouts used for narrow (2-8mm in width) joints, grouts for use in wet weather, grouts for exceptionally heavy traffic loads such as bus lay-bys or freight yards, as well as fully permeable grouts.
 Using the correct grout for the given application is essential, so check the full range before deciding which grout to use.

 - Soft brush